ENGLISH LANGUAGE ARTS

 The Social Studies curriculum at Waimea Middle School follows three distinct but interrelated standards: The Common Core Grades 6-8 Literacy in History/Social Studies, Science, and Technical Subjects as well as the Hawaii Content and Performance Standards and the C3 framework.
 While these standards guide the content taught at each grade level, the department has made significant moves towards adopting an Integrated, project-based approach to teaching and learning.
 The Social Studies department designs their projects to allow students to understand the required content and to improve their basic literacy skills as well as the 21st century skills they will need to succeed in high school and beyond.

 The sixth grade curriculum focuses on Ancient Civilizations.
 Students focus on literacy skills including reading informational text and communicating their knowledge through writing.
 Instruction in text structure, note-taking and summarizing are emphasized.
-The major project is a unit on archeoastronomy, cultural sites and historical preservation.

 'Ike Hawai'i: ‘Ike Hawai’i offers school-wide cultural protocols, chanting, mo'olelo, and work in the Mala’ai Garden.
 This class tries to integrate grade level themes culturally.